Alternate Scholarship Resources

 1.)
 Clara Willoughby Davidson Memorial Fund ~ One scholarship awarded for the 1st year of graduate study in a course of advanced study in the field of "Biblical Literature or Philosophy of Religion."

 2) Jean Fine Spahr Fund ~ "Two graduate fellowships assigned to graduates of Smith College for the first year of graduate study at an approved university, in the US or abroad."
 Restricted to two awards per year; no departmental restriction.

 3) Edna Hunkemeir Fund ~ Scholarship awarded to student(s) entering their 1st year of graduate study in the field of music.

 For non-Smith resources you're welcome to use the materials on the "money" shelves at the Career Development Office library.
 The CDO also offers resources online.
 In addition, it's always good to see what resources the graduate school itself is suggesting.

 The Guardian's interactive guide to universities and colleges is the most comprehensive source of information on the UK's academic sector.

 The default setting for these tables is to rank them according to a Guardian score, but you can also set the tables to weigh the criteria you feel are most important, to create your personalized rankings, you can look at universities within a band of tariff scores of most interest to you, and you can view just the student data.

-The Churchill Foundation pays tuition, all University and College fees (averaging about $25,000), a travel allowance of $1,000 for visa fees and roundtrip airfare from the United States, as well as a living allowance of £11,000 for nine-month programs and £13,000 for twelve-month programs.
+The Winston Churchill Foundation pays tuition, all University and College fees, a travel allowance for visa fees and roundtrip airfare from the United States, as well as a living allowance.

 For more information please contact